-The market-to-equity ratio (MB) reached statistical significance at 5% for 2SLS.
+The MB ratio reached statistical significance at 5% for 2SLS.
 Therefore, it can be reasoned that firms with a high MB ratio are less likely to engage in AEM, or in other words, firms that are appreciated by the market are less likely to participate in more AEM.
-This result may be due to the fact that these companies are more likely to be scrutinized by regulators and investors and, as a result, motivate them to maintain high-quality financial statements, and less likely to perform EM.
+This result may be due to the fact that these companies are more likely to be scrutinised by regulators and investors and, as a result, motivate them to maintain high-quality financial statements, and less likely to perform EM.
 It is similar to the outcome of Dimitropoulos (2020) but inconsistent with the findings of Rezaee et al. (2020).

-The market index (MARKET) reached statistical significance at 5% for Fixed Effect.
-It can be argued that when the market index increases, the more likely companies would be to engage in AEM activities.
+The MARKET reached statistical significance at 5% for Fixed Effect.
+It can be argued that when the MARKET increases, the more likely companies would be to engage in AEM activities.
 It could be argued that companies might want to take advantage of market opportunities to increase resources through EM.
-This contradicts Rezaee et al. (2020) where the moderating effect of the marketization index was found.

-Control variables LEV (leverage), AGE (age from listing year), and LOSS (business performance) had no statistical significance.
+This contradicts Rezaee et al. (2020) where the moderating effect of the marketisation index was found.
+Control variables LEV, AGE, and LOSS had no statistical significance.